chakl/hackintosh-g5-cooler/doc/main.md

 ### Environment Sensors

-The environment sensors are not shown in the schematics because they do not need electronic components (only Vcc, GND and connection to a MCU digital pin).
+The environment sensors are not shown in the schematics because they do not need electronic components (only Vcc, GND and connection to a MCU digital pin or I2C).

 We considered DHT11, DHT22, AM2320, SI7021 and BME280 environmental sensors.
 We choose to use DHT22 sensors for the following reasons:
-* unlike SI7021 and BME280, it has a plastic cover (sensor will be mounted outside the case)
+- we want the sensor to have a cover shield.
+SI7021 and BME280 have no shield.
-* unlike AM2320, the plastic cover has a nose with a mounting hole which helps mechanical fitting
+- the sensor should be mounted easily.
+Only DHT22 and AM2320B sensors have a plastic cover with a mounting hole

-* unlike DHT11, it is sufficiently precise
+DHT22 sensors are connected by 3 lines (signal, 5V Vcc and GND).
+They need a dedicated MCU pin for each sensor.

-The sensors will be mounted 30-50cm away from the MCU board.
-It needs 3 lines for signal, 5V Vcc and GND, so we chose shielded stereo audio cable for the connection.
+AM2320 sensors are connected by 4 lines (SDA, SCL, 5V Vcc and GND).
+They use the I2C bus and do not use a dedicated MCU pin for each sensor.
+They are slightly more precise than DHT22, are better mountable, but are also more expensive than DHT22.
+Only one AM2320 sensor can be attached to an I2C bus as they use a fixed I2C address.

 ## Software

 ### Supported Boards

 The Arduino sketch is designed to support Arduino boards with ATmega328 CPU (Uno, Nano, Mini Pro) and ESP8266 boards (ESP8266-12, Wemos D1 mini, NodeMCU or similar).
+We are working to support ESP32 boards.
 Further boards might be added.
-The software tries to auto-detect the board that it is running on.

 ### Components and Configuration